jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

     ```
 	Notice the checkboxes aren't standard plain HTML checkboxes, and the backgrounds are a pretty blue.
 This is because the code provided already contains detailed CSS for styling the `.filter-group`.
 Take a moment to examine the CSS and make an adjustment or two.

-8. To add interation to the legend, we add a listener to each intupt checkbox. *Uncomment* the following code block:
+8. To add interaction to the legend, we add a listener to each intupt checkbox. *Uncomment* the following code block:
     ```Javascript
 	// When the checkbox changes, update the visibility of the layer. input.addEventListener('change', function (e) {